coatless-rpkg/surreal/README.md

 <img src="man/figures/README-surreal-method-residual-plot-1.png" width="100%" />

 The residual plot reveals the original R logo with a slight border.
-This border is automatically added to within the surreal method to enhance the recovery of the hidden image in the residual plot.
+This border is automatically added inside the surreal method to enhance the recovery of the hidden image in the residual plot.

 ## Hide Your Own Message